travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## Build Lifecycle

-The [Build Lifecycle documentation](/user/job-lifecycle) now has it's own page.
+The [Build Lifecycle documentation](/user/job-lifecycle) now has its own page.
 {: #Build-Lifecycle}